 Renters looking for available houses for rent in Chicago are in luck: even though the Second City is primarily recognized by its skyline that's replete with skyscrapers and high-rise buildings, the outlying neighborhoods -- and more than a few close to downtown -- have houses for rent.
 Some of the most popular Chicago neighborhoods for renting houses and townhouses can be found on the city's south side, with neighborhoods such as Hyde Park, Bronzeville, Chatham, and Washington Park offering many rentals of single-family homes.

-The NW side and SW side of Chicago are also characterized by their relative abundance of classic detached homes, many being built in the iconic bungalow style.
-Renters seeking houses for rent in Chicago can usually find homes in the Portage Park, Jefferson Park, Mayfair, Hermosa, and Belmont-Cragin neighborhoods.
+Chicago's NW and SW sides are also characterized by their relative abundance of classic detached homes, many built in the iconic bungalow style.
+Renters can usually find houses and townhouses for rent in the Portage Park, Jefferson Park, Mayfair, Hermosa, and Belmont-Cragin neighborhoods.

 However, houses for rent in Chicago aren't confined to a select few neighborhoods or styles.
 While the bungalow style house accounts for a large portion of houses for rent in the neighborhoods further out from downtown Chicago, many of the neighborhoods near the core of downtown Chicago will have classic A-frame houses, greystone manors, workers cottages, colonials, Victorians, foursquare's, Queen Annes and a few modernist houses scattered throughout.
 These neighborhoods include Lakeview, Lincoln Park, Roscoe Village, St Ben's, Bucktown, Wicker Park, DePaul, Graceland West, Logan Square, Humboldt Park, etc.